b4rtik/SharpAdidnsdump/README.md

 # Features

-Enumerate all hosts with IPs via LDAP and DNS query.
+Enumerate all hosts with IPs via AD LDAP and DNS query.

 The first step is to list the zones available in DomainDnsZone using the filter (&(objectClass = DnsZone)(!(DC=*harp))(!(DC=RootDNSServers))).